jimmysitu/silifuzz/doc/notes.md

 #### Introduction to Centipede
 - Introduction to Centipede can be found [here](https://github.com/google/fuzztest/blob/main/centipede/README.md)

-- Centipede is now part of libFuzzer, a complete tutorial of libFuzzer can be found [here](https://github.com/google/fuzzing/blob/master/tutorial/libFuzzerTutorial.md)
+- Centipede is fully compatible with libFuzzer, a complete tutorial of libFuzzer can be found [here](https://github.com/google/fuzzing/blob/master/tutorial/libFuzzerTutorial.md)
+  - An introduction to libFuzzer can be found [here](https://llvm.org/docs/LibFuzzer.html), which introduces the concept of centipede.

-The output of Centipede is corpus, which is a set of inputs that have been successfully fuzzed.
+- The output of Centipede is corpus, which is a set of inputs that have been successfully fuzzed.
 - For more information about corpus, please refer to [here](https://llvm.org/docs/LibFuzzer.html#corpus)

 ##### Corpus Distillation